-The Effects of Pyro Stain in Platinum Printing
+The Effects of Pyro Stain

 by Bob Herbst

 'In the beginning there was platinum and the world was void and without form.
 And then God said, "Let there be pyro", and it was good.'
 So maybe I am getting a little

 carried away.
 Using pyro is not exactly a religious experience although some promote it with almost religious fervor.
 I have been accused of being in the latter category.
 In

-wrote of some of these in my article in the September/October 1997 issue of View Camera, "The Advantages of Pyro for Platinum
+But for me and many other photographers, pyro offers an array of advantages over traditional developers.
+I wrote of some of these in my article in the September/October 1997 issue of View Camera, "The Advantages of Pyro for Platinum

 The Stouffer step tablet is an ideal tool for this experiment.
 It contains 21 steps each one half stop apart or 0.15 difference in density.
 One stop or zone of density equals 0.3, one and a half stops